M-Foroutan-M/Refrigeration-Sensor-Hub/README.md

 Refrigeration-Sensor-Hub is a modular embedded IoT edge platform designed for deployment inside refrigerated transport vehicles.

-The system continuously acquires environmental, mission, and positional telemetry from the vehicle, stores structured timestamped data locally, and synchronizes records to cloud storage over a resilient 4G connection.
+The system continuously acquires environmental, mission, and positional telemetry from the vehicle, stores structured timestamped data locally, and synchronizes records to Google Drive over a 4G connection.

 The architecture is designed for real-world field deployment, prioritizing:

-- offline-first operation
+* offline-first operation
-- autonomous recovery
+* autonomous recovery
-- modular extensibility
+* modular extensibility
-- mission-aware routing intelligence
+* mission-aware routing intelligence
-- headless unattended execution
+* headless unattended execution
-- future refrigeration energy optimization
+* future refrigeration energy optimization

-This is not a prototype script collection; it is a structured deployable embedded monitoring platform.
+This is not a prototype script collection.
+It is a structured deployable embedded monitoring platform.

 ---